openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The Authorization Request MUST be signed.
 A public key to verify the signature MUST be obtained from the `verificationMethod` property of a DID Document.
 Since DID Document may include multiple public keys, a particular public key used to sign the request in question MUST be identified by the `kid` in the header.
 To obtain the DID Document, the Wallet MUST use DID Resolution defined by the DID method used by the Client.

-All Verifier metadata other than the public key MUST be obtained from the `client_metadata` parameter as defined in (#client_metadata_parameters).
+All Verifier's metadata other than the public key MUST be obtained from the `client_metadata` parameter as defined in (#client_metadata_parameters).

 Below is a non-normative example of a request when `client_id` is a DID, sent as a Request Object using `request_uri`: